michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 ## Parmenter's Rolling Forecast Solution

-While completely abandoning budgets may be too dramatic a step for many organizations, Parmenter advocates for quarterly rolling forecasts as a practical middle ground.
+While completely abandoning budgets may be too dramatic a step for many organisations, Parmenter advocates for quarterly rolling forecasts as a practical middle ground.
 This approach maintains some structure while addressing many of the shortcomings of traditional budgeting.

 ### Key Elements of Quarterly Rolling Forecasts